Course Development

 These are just a few of the many features that you won’t find on any other firearm simulator.

-The objects and environments in MAX Creator and MAX Studio are like building blocks that you can use to build virtually anything imaginable.
+The objects and environments in Studio are like building blocks that you can use to build virtually anything imaginable.
 Most of the time, this may take the form of qualification courses and drills.
-Other times you may want to focus on situational awareness.
-The point is that MAX will not limit you.
+Other times, you may want to focus on situational awareness.
+The point is that DART will not limit you.
 Here are a few examples of courseware that would simply be impossible to create on any other system.

 Video+

-Control your view with cameras in MAX Creator and MAX Studio.
+Control your view with cameras.
 Easily move the shooting position from prone, kneeling, standing – to forty feet in the air.
 Not only can you create and control any number of cameras in a scene, but each human character can act as a camera, so you can see the action from anyone’s perspective.
-Don’t try that with a video-based system.

 Open World